qnguyen3411/autoflask/README.md

 # autoflask
- Only works for bash shell
+ Only works for bash shell\n
  Program creates the directories and files necessary to run a Flask project